 Located on Ioannina Island is the place where Ali Pasha made his last stand in 1822.
 The museum provides a place for visitors to understand more about the revolutionary period and the legacy of the Ottoman Albanian ruler, Ali Pasha of Ioannina who ruled between 1788-1822.
 The museum contains personal effects of Ali Pasha and those closest to him along with historic relics such as etchings, weapons, jewelry, costumes, paintings, and silver items from the Epirus region in the 19th century.

 Opening Times: Tuesday to Sunday 8 am-5 pm

 The Frontzu Politeia is a wonderful destination in any season.
 High on a hill, it has spectacular views of Ioannina and Lake Pamvotis.
 Besides the wonderful view, the restaurant has a very impressive interior and true atmosphere.
 The carved wooden ceilings, for instance, are taken from traditional mansions that were in a state of disrepair.
 There is also plenty of tradition on the menu – this is the right place to come for expertly prepared traditional dishes like hilopites with rooster.
 In the summer, you may wish to come for cocktails on the beautiful terrace, under the stars.

 Explore Perama Cave

-Located just 5 km away from the city centre, it’s one of the most rare and beautiful caves in the world.
+Located just 5 km away from the city center, it’s one of the rarest and beautiful caves in the world.
 It was created 1.500.000 years ago in the heart of Goritsa hill.
-It has a steady temperature of 17 Celcius throught the year.
+It has a steady temperature of 17 Celcius throughout the year.
 As soon as you arrive you will be greeted by your guide that will show you around the cave.
-The tour takes around 45 minutes, during that time you will leran abouth the history of the cave and you will enjoy a great display of stalctites and stalagmites.
+The tour takes around 45 minutes, during that time you will learn about the history of the cave and you will enjoy a great display of stalactites and stalagmites.
 Beware that there are a lot of steep steps inside the cave.